 Contract Guardian Contract Management Helps You Address Compliance Regulations.
-The recent increase in government and industry specific regulations surrounding the privacy, accessibility, and retention of information are creating new challenges for healthcare, government, legal, finance and other industry contract management.
+The recent increase in government and industry specific regulations surrounding the privacy, accessibility, and retention of information are creating new challenges for healthcare and other industry contract management.
 Contract Guardian is intimately familiar with these challenges.
 Contract Guardian gives organizations confidence that their contract management information is securely stored for as long as necessary, yet quickly accessible when needed.

 Contract Guardian recognizes that Covered Entities - Health Care Providers, Payers and Clearinghouses - must make every reasonable effort to be HIPAA-compliant with regards to the Privacy and Security of Protected Health Information (PHI).
 Covered Entities must have appropriate safeguards that address the administrative, technical and physical components of privacy.
 Many of the safeguards for Security will be the same or similar to those that a Covered Entity implements to comply with the privacy standards.
 Learn more about healthcare contract management.HIPAA Compliance HIPAA BAA